BrainEnergyLab/Inflammation-Index/Using-the-R-Inflammation-Index-Package.md

     ## 4:   BG1L        D7      500      4 -1.4928852
     ## 5: HIPP12   D4HOURS      500      5 -1.4916847
     ## 6:   BR1R       D-1      500      6 -1.0283423

+#### Next steps

+Now that you are familiar with how to use this R package, you can train and calculate an inflammation index for your own data.
+You can compare this index between groups using statistical tests to evaluate if a difference in morphology exists.